 The Facilities Management Team and LBRuT waste team will liaise to coordinate the refuse & recycling collection process and agree the collection days / times and process.
-On the specified collection day, the Facilities Management Team will move the appropriate bins from the storage area(s) on the Basement Level to the Refuse Stores located on the Ground Floor.
+All refuse will be stored at Ground Floor with collections to be undertaken twice per week.